AWegnerGitHub/awegnergithub.github.io-content/2023_08_07_stackexchange_strike_ends.md

 This release took two months and was the cause of the strike beginning.
 It drove a wedge between the moderators of Stack Exchange and the company and its employees.
 I do not understand why it took so long to release this.
-The public answer is that there was initial moderator pushback on releasing it but that was recinded within days.
+The public answer is that there was initial moderator pushback on releasing it but that was rescinded within days.
 Like much of the public communications during this, Stack Exchange clung to outdated information.

 Something that I think is amazing is that this private policy was never leaked in full during the strike.
-Despite what the company was saying about moderators and the community, the community abided by its believe that agreements - private moderator space - should remain just that: private.
+Despite what the company was saying about moderators and the community, the community abided by its belief that agreements - private moderator space - should remain just that: private.
 I applaud the moderation community for this commitment to their ideals.

 ## Data Dumps